Lance Directory Namespace Catalog Spec¶

 - Nested namespaces: Support for hierarchical namespace organization

-- Better performance: Table listing queries the manifest table instead of scanning the directory
+- Better performance: Table discovery queries the manifest table instead of scanning the directory and leverages Lance's random access capability.

 - Metadata support: All operations can be supported, e.g. namespaces can have associated properties/metadata, tables can be renamed.